I’ve Been Meaning to Write This

 I’ve started this blog a hundred times in my head.

-Usually in the quiet moments—after the kids are asleep, after the noise dies down, after a day that tested more than just my patience.
-The thoughts would come when I was driving alone, or standing on the sidelines of a game, or walking back to the truck after a long day on a job site.
+Usually in the quiet moments, after the kids are asleep, after the noise dies down, after a day that tests more than just my patience.
+The thoughts come when I’m driving alone, or standing on the sidelines of a game, or walking back to the truck after a long day on a job site.

 Later isn’t promised.
-And silence has a way of stealing what was meant to be shared.
+Silence has a way of stealing what was meant to be shared.

 So this is me, starting.

-This blog isn’t a blueprint.
+This isn’t a blueprint.
 I’m not here to preach or posture.
-I’m just a man who’s lived enough to have something to say—and who’s finally ready to say it.
-I’ve raised children, rebuilt myself more than once, run businesses, buried people I love, made peace with failure, and stood in gyms for the last 18 years coaching kids who didn’t always believe in themselves until we helped them see who they could be.
+I’m just a man who has lived enough to have something worth saying and who is finally ready to say it.
+I’ve raised children and buried people I love.
+I’ve rebuilt myself more than once.
+I’ve run businesses, coached kids who didn’t always believe in themselves, stood in gyms for the last eighteen years helping them see who they could become.

-The court has a way of stripping you down to the truth.
+That coaching taught me everything.
+The court strips you down to the truth.

 Who works.
 Who listens.
 Who breaks.
 Who leads.